ITMentalist/ProjectOne/README.txt

-Just q smqll test.
+Just a small test.
-I want to knoz what zill happen.
+I want to know what will happen.